adrian-1990/CI-project-2-JavaScript/README.md

 #### Colour Scheme

 * The colour scheme was influenced by the hero image.
 I like the colour of the hero image and wanted to use this type of color through out.
+Because the site is a game, I wanted the colour scheme to be bright and fun and the user to get a positive interaction.

 * For the background I chose to use a liner gradient to add more colour to the site.
 I chose the below colours for my background